 The first line, yang, shows one who loses horses but trusts that they will return on their own.
 Meanwhile, one can learn from the mistakes of evil men that it is best to be honest.

 The second line, yang, shows one who sees their teacher in an unlikely place like an alley.
 Greeting the teacher in a friendly manner, the student feels peace.

 The subject of the third line, yin, has gone against the ways of heaven.
-Their carriage is dragged backward and they is punished, but later they get on the right course and all is forgiven.
+Their carriage is dragged backward and they are punished, but later they get on the right course and all is forgiven.

 The fourth line, yang, shows one who tries to maintain harmony in a tumultuous situation.
 This person meets the person of the first line who lost horses.
 Both of these people possess faithful and steadfast attitudes to get them through the current situation.